Rainbow (girl group): 2014–2016: Rainbow Blaxx, Innocent, Prism and disbandment

 Their fourth EP Prism and the music video for its title track "Whoo" was released on February 15, 2016.
-They also held their commemorative showcase at the Yes24 Muv Hall in Seoul's Mapo-gu, which was broadcast through the Naver V App on the same day as the album release.
+They also held their commemorative showcase at the Yes24 Muv Hall in Seoul's Mapo-gu, which was broadcast through Naver's V App on the same day as the album release.
 Rainbow held their first comeback stage with "Whoo" through SBS MTV's The Show on February 16.

 On October 27, 2016, it was confirmed that Rainbow would be disbanded on November 12 as the member contracts were set to end.

 2019: Tenth anniversary comeback

 In November 2019, on their tenth anniversary, the group was re-formed.
-Their self-produced single, titled "Over the Rainbow", is set to release on November 14.
+Their self-produced single, titled "Over the Rainbow", was released on November 14.